"Never Have I Ever" Explores What It’s Like To Have A Brown Boyfriend

 Despite the rise in shows like Indian Matchmaker that highlight dating within your culture, having relationships like Devi and Des, and Kamala and Manish, are still important, because they continue to still be so rare to see on screen.
 “Take the romance out of it for a second and recognize that in so many shows we often hear, ‘Oh, there can't be two brown people in the friend group because that would be confusing.
 There can't be two East Asians in the friend group because that would be confusing.’
 And it's like, what?
 When have we ever said that about white people?”
 Ramakrishnan says.
 “So if even just getting two brown friends, a platonic relationship is tough, it’s hella hard to get the romantic relationship."

 “Hopefully one day we'll get to a point where we're not too shocked by a brown couple," she adds.
 "And it isn't that experience like how you felt that people would say, ‘Oh, of course the two brown people would get together.’
-It would be ‘yeah, those two people who happen to be brown got together and I want that one day.”
+It would be ‘yeah, those two people who happen to be brown got together.'
+I want that one day.”